Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Conditional Functional Normalizing Flow

-The visual evidence presented in Figures $\ref{pic:examplebefore1}$, $\ref{pic:examplebefore2}$, and $\ref{pic:examplebefore3}$, combined with the quantitative results from the re-simulation error in ($\ref{equ:resimulation error}$), demonstrates the effectiveness of our proposed method in roughly capturing the properties of the true posterior, conditioned on the measurement information $(\bm{x},\bm{d})$.
-This highlights the efficiency of conditional functional normalizing flow in roughly inferring the posterior distribution.
+The visual evidence presented in Figures~\ref{pic:examplebefore1} and~\ref{pic:examplebefore2}, together with the quantitative results provided by the re-simulation error in (\ref{equ:resimulation error}), demonstrates the effectiveness of the proposed method in roughly capturing the properties of the posterior conditioned on the measurement information $(\bm{x},\bm{d})$.
+This further highlights the efficiency of the conditional functional normalizing flow in providing a rough inference of the posterior.